eyob721/papi721_nvim_config/README.md

 This is how the files are called:

 - init.lua
-    - config
     - options
     - keymaps
     - autocmds
     - lazy
         - plugins

 ## Notes